aycabasaran/aycabasaran/README.md

 ## 🤖 What I'm currently working on:

 - 🔍 Researching and implementing machine learning models and algorithms
-- 📊 Developing data-driven solutions for real-world problems
-- 🌐 Expanding my knowledge of cloud platforms and big data tools
+- 🌐 Expanding my knowledge of computer vision and big data tools

 ## 🏆 Achievements: